1888 in New Zealand: National Champions

+Note: As the New Zealand Bowling Association at this time consists largely of South Island clubs, the first truly "national" championships are not deemed to have begun until 1914.

 Polo

 The first polo club in New Zealand is formed in Auckland.

 Rowing

 National Championships are held for the first time.
 They are held at separate venues; the single sculls in Wellington, the coxed fours in Wanganui.
 From the following year the Championships will be held at a single venue.